DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ### Update an Appointment

-Double-click an appointment to open the appointment editing form.
+- Double-click an appointment to open the appointment editing form;

-OR

-Click an appointment to invoke its tooltip, and then click Edit in the tooltip to open the appointment editing form.
+- Click an appointment to invoke its tooltip, and then click Edit in the tooltip to open the appointment editing form;

-OR

-Drag an appointment to another cell to reschedule it.
-This functionality requires the [DragDropProvider](../reference/drag-drop-provider.md) plugin.
+- Drag an appointment to another cell to reschedule it.
+This functionality requires the [DragDropProvider](../reference/drag-drop-provider.md) plugin;
+- Drag an appointment's top or bottom border (left or right border for horizontal appointments) to change the appointment's duration.

 ### Delete an Appointment

-Click an appointment to invoke its tooltip, and then click Delete in the tooltip to remove the appointment.
+- Click an appointment to invoke its tooltip, and then click Delete in the tooltip to remove the appointment.

 ## Basic Setup